railpath/finance-toolkit/README.md

 # @railpath/finance-toolkit

-A comprehensive TypeScript library for portfolio management and risk analytics.
+A comprehensive TypeScript library for portfolio management and risk analytics written in Typescript.

 **@railpath/finance-toolkit** provides a complete collection of financial metrics with focus on modularity, type-safety, and performance.